 9. Hover Controls

 The websites have some extra controls, such as edit and delete buttons, but they are not necessarily shown every time.
-They can be hidden to make the interface more attentive, and it keeps users focus on the main content.
+They can be hidden to make the interface more attentive, and it keeps users focused on the main content.

-The hover control technique is used as a restraint for hiding even important controls, but if you used them perfectly.
+The hover control technique is used as a restraint for hiding even important controls, but if you use them perfectly.
 It can be beneficial for you to clean up your interface by eliminating all those extra links you may not want to show at times.